Chippewa-Levy-Committee/blog/_posts/2022-06-11-facts-on-administration-and-board-salaries.md

 background: "/assets/mainheader.png"
 ---

-One thing seen commonly as a question in both the [community survey](https://survey.onechippewa.org) as well as Facebook is about adminstration and school board salaries.
-This is an often cited as a question, such as "Why does the superintentent make so much?" or "Maybe the board should take a salary cut".
+One thing seen commonly as a question in both the [community survey](https://survey.onechippewa.org) as well as Facebook is about administration and school board salaries.
+This is often cited as a question, such as "Why does the superintendent make so much?" or "Maybe the board should take a salary cut".

-Let's look at each of the salaries seperately for School Board Members and Adminstration leadership.
+Let's look at each of the salaries separately for School Board Members and Administration leadership.

 ## School Board Member salaries